WillBrubaker/awesome-surveys/readme.txt

 = Known Issues: =

+* There hasn't been a whole lot of thought put into styling the survey form that will be published to the frontend of your blog.
+Survey forms may look horrible in your theme.
 * This plugin is using a pre-release version of the jQuery validation plugin which fixes a bug related to validating input type="number".
 Other issues in this pre-release may be present.
 * Many developer features are unfinished at this time.
 If you are developing an extension for this plugin or using any of the action/filter hooks included, proceed with caution.